Social Media Profile Lookup by Photo, Name, or Username

 Social media profile lookup can produce useful leads, but it is not a certainty engine.

-- Private, locked, deleted, anonymous, or region-restricted profiles may not appear.
+- Private, locked, deleted, anonymous, or region-restricted profiles may not appear; Lens App cannot access private social media accounts or guarantee full coverage.

-- Similar faces, similar names, shared usernames, fan accounts, and reused profile pictures can create false positives.
+- Similar faces, similar names, shared usernames, fan accounts, reused profile pictures, and cached or outdated pages can create false positives.

-- A single visual match should not be used for hiring, dating, safety, or accusation decisions without verification.
+- Do not rely on a single visual match for hiring, dating, safety, or accusation decisions without independent verification.

 A parking lot pause before sending a message is sometimes the right safety check.
 Recheck the source first.